A geometric framework to compare classical field theories and to transfer solutions between PDEs: Introduction

-To achieve those aims, one must first define what is to be understood under a classical field theory.
-By a physicist, it is usually understood as a system of differential equations (PDEs) on some manifold (that possibly describes spacetime), together with three things: An interpretation of what the system describes, a set of possible initial/boundary conditions and validity bounds for the interpretation.\\ In this article however, only the PDEs themselves are compared without considering their interpretation because of the aspiration to identify common causes.
-It is desired to understand which models behave mathematically equivalent even if they can be associated with different things in reality because exactly this facilitates to obtain a new intuition for the phenomena described by the equations.
-Likewise, it is always possible to impose boundary conditions or an interpretation later to discriminate theories further.
-To take into account the validity bounds that go along with an interpretation would require more work, both because those bounds are not always clearly defined and because one might have to add inequalities that restrict the range of the variables.
+A classical field theory is here understood as a system of partial differential equations (PDEs) on some manifold (possibly called spacetime), together with a physical interpretation.
+This physical interpretation specifies \begin{itemize} \itemsep0em \item how the mathematical quantities are related to experimental measurements, \item which initial / boundary conditions are physically plausible \item and strictly speaking should also include validity bounds for the mathematical formalism.\footnote{For example, classical mechanics is only valid on certain scales, only produces predictions within acceptable errors up to certain velocities etc.} \end{itemize} In this article however, only the PDEs themselves are compared without considering their interpretation for two reasons: \begin{enumerate} \item The aspiration of the present work is to identify common causes.
+It is desired to understand which models are structurally similar even if they can be associated with different experimental setups because exactly this abstraction facilitates to obtain a new intuition for the phenomena described by the equations and to transfer methods.
+If desired, it is always possible to impose an interpretation later to discriminate theories further. \item To take into account the validity bounds that go along with an interpretation would require a lot of work, both because those bounds are not always clearly defined and because one might have to add inequalities that restrict the range of the variables.
+The discussion about the empirical bounds of electrodynamics in appendix \ref{sec:phenomenaED} is supposed to illustrate the associated difficulties. \end{enumerate} The previous subsection shows that there are many different aspects of classical field theories that can be compared.
+Some approaches focus on symmetries, orbit spaces and conservation laws, some on the dynamics, others on structural similarities or on the solution spaces.
+However, if the underlying systems of PDEs of the field theories are equivalent, then all of those aspects are equivalent as well.
+At the same time, each single aspect can also be studied at the level of the PDEs.
+As a conclusion, a very wholesome approach to the comparison of the mathematical structures of field theories consists in the formulation of a framework that compares PDEs.\\ Such a framework then should be able to answer the following questions in a mathematically precise way. \begin{enumerate}[label=(Q.\arabic*)] \itemsep0em \item Are two systems of PDEs equivalent? \item Do two PDEs share any subsystem? \item When are two systems equivalent up to a symmetry? \item How to transfer solutions from one system to another? \end{enumerate} It is important for the framework to provide an answer to the last question because it requires a degree of formalization that exceeds a purely heuristic comparison and because the determination of the space of common solutions is arguably one of the best measures for the similarity of two theories.